Alba Orthodontics Answers Your Common Orthodontic Questions

 Drs.
 Alba provides custom-made fixed or removable appliances that use gentle pressure to move teeth into their proper positions.

-Your job is to follow your orthodontist’s instructions, keep scheduled orthodontic appointments, and maintain excellent oral hygiene to get the best results.
+Your job is to follow the instructions from Drs.
+Alba, keep scheduled orthodontic appointments at Alba Orthodontics, and maintain excellent oral hygiene to get the best results.

 You will also need to see your general dentist as recommended to continue your general dental care.